ekmekjian/SwifTodo/README.md

   - [X] When a task is added save to the Database
   - [ ] Check that a new task doesn't duplicate
   - [X] ?
 Create a new .json file each time???(No can now read and write)
+#### File Manager:
+- [ ] check if the file and directory exists if not create it else load contents
+- [ ] Either gain permissions to write to .config or find new destination for JSON file
 ---

 ## Notes